ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.16 How to Resolve the Issue of I/O Errors While Writing to eMMC

-Some devices can normally boot Armbian from USB/SD/TF, but when writing to eMMC, an I/O write error is reported, such as the case in [Issues](https://github.com/ophub/amlogic-s9xxx-armbian/issues/989), with the following error message:
+Some devices can boot Armbian normally from USB/SD/TF but report I/O write errors when writing to eMMC, such as the case in [Issues](https://github.com/ophub/amlogic-s9xxx-armbian/issues/989):

 ```shell
 [  284.338449] I/O error, dev mmcblk2, sector 0 op 0x1:(WRITE) flags 0x800 phys_seg 1 prio class 2